 It really helps to remember the delightful parts of my story.
 I re-read them now and then.
 I see and hear your beautiful life story.
 It encourages me to keep writing mine.” — Guru Tua

 Life As A Story Book Key Points

 There are some key messages here.
 First, don’t copy someone else’s pages.
 Don’t live your life according to someone else’s plans or expectations.
 It can be hard to do.
 Some parents try to live vicariously through the lives of their children.
 Breaking this chain is an essential lesson in life.

 Even if you succeed in the prescribed career path, living and achieving things someone else wants, you fail.
 Hence, you’ll be miserable and resentful because you’ll have wasted precious time and effort.
 In the end, the achievements will be hollow, and you will be unhappy.
 Instead, be your original unique self.

 Take calculated risks.
-The “story book” of your life won’t be interesting if you always take the easy route.
-Don’t risk foolishly, but don’t shy away from challenges or opportunities that may change the course of your life.
+Your life won’t be interesting if you always take the easy route.
+However, don’t risk foolishly, but don’t shy away from challenges or opportunities that may change the course of your life.
 An exciting and fulfilling life makes a “story” book worth reading.

 When testing the risk, always consider the impact on others and the environment.
 Don’t worry; you’ll make mistakes, but you won’t have regrets about not taking advantage of an opportunity.

 Finally, be sure to learn from your mistakes.
 Don’t forget them, but minimize them in your memories.
 Don’t allow negative emotions from an error to taint your attitude.
 Learn from your successes too, but magnify them.
 Use them as stepping stones to keep your attitude positive.